-"I just think this is the lesser of the harm that is done," Commissioner Michelle DiGuilio
+"I just think this is the lesser of the harm that is done," Commissioner Michelle DiGuilio said of splitting Fremont.

 The last round of redistricting in 2001 left Fremont -- the Bay Area's fourth-largest city -- intact and the largest city in its congressional and Assembly and state Senate districts.

 Fremont political leaders fear the proposed redistricting would dilute the city's clout in both Sacramento and Washington.

 "I think we're going to be underrepresented," said John R. Smith, a local Democratic Party leader.
 "We will be totally overridden by any of the concerns from Santa Clara County."

 Indo-American political activists also have opposed the commission's plan, fearing that a divided Fremont would sap their emerging clout in southern Alameda County.